The Partisan History of Reform in DC: 60 Years of Party Platforms

 "The nation's capital city is a special responsibility of the federal government," adding, "because it belongs both to its residents and to all Americans, millions of whom visit it every year. ...
-We call for congressional action to enforce the spirit of the Home Rule Act, assuring minority representation in the City Council.
+We call for Congressional action to enforce the spirit of the Home Rule Act, assuring minority representation in the City Council.
 That council, backed by the current mayor, is attempting to seize from the Congress its appropriating power over all funding for the District.
 The illegality of their action mirrors the unacceptable spike in violent crime and murders currently afflicting the city.
 We expect Congress to assert, by whatever means necessary, its constitutional prerogatives regarding the District."

-Regarding statehood specifically, it stated,
+Regarding statehood specifically, the platform asserted,

 "Statehood for the District can be advanced only by a constitutional amendment.
 Any other approach would be invalid.
 A statehood amendment was soundly rejected by the states when last proposed in 1976 and should not be revived."

 In fact, the DC Voting Rights Amendment, which was sent to the states following passage in Congress in 1978, would have provided for full Congressional representation, but not statehood.
-Beyond its opposition to statehood, the 2016 platform appeared to reject any other efforts to reform the District's political status.
+Beyond its opposition to statehood, the 2016 Republican Party platform appeared to reject any other efforts to reform the District's political status.

-The Democratic Platform stated,
+The 2016 Democratic Party Platform stated,

 "Restoring our democracy also means passing statehood for the District of Columbia, so that the American citizens who reside in the nation's capital have full and equal congressional rights as well as the right to have the laws and budget of their local government respected without Congressional interference."